abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/circle-ci-aws/resource-class.md

 ![Self-Hosted Runners alt-text#center](images/shrunner3.png "Figure 4: Resource Class Token")

-Now that your resource class and token are generated, you can go ahead and go to the next section to set up the CircleCI self-hosted runner.
+With your Resource Class and token ready, proceed to the next section to set up the CircleCI self-hosted runner.